-But when he looked in her green eyes, there was no malice in them.
+But when he looked at her, there was no malice on her face.
 And she was just a child—hardly capable of killing him on her own, and with no sign anyone lay within waiting to jump him.
-As he stared into her eyes, it was as though he hung suspended inside that green, an insect encased in amber.
-The promise of that green compelled him to follow her past the wooden door.
+As he stared into her brown eyes, it was as though he hung suspended inside their brightness, an insect encased in amber.
+The promise of them compelled him to follow her past the wooden door.

 Besides, he’d never had a peasant seer read his future before.
 All the priests in the temples did was repeat his destiny as saviour of Qemassen.
 He could learn something from this girl, from this ordinary citizen.
 Samelqo always told him: the whims of the city are the needs of the king.